AmruthBellala/NLP_Core_Concepts/README.md

 # NLP_Core_Concepts
 NLP using NLTK (Python Library)

+To install Nltk Package
+------------Anaconda/PyCharm ---------------
+import nltk
+nltk.download()  # Downloads all the packages of NLTK

+NLTK is a dedicated library for Natural Language Processing

 There are general five steps involved in NLP they are as follows −

 1. Lexical Analysis − It involves identifying and analyzing the structure of words.
 Lexicon of a language means the collection of words and phrases in a language.
 Lexical analysis is dividing the whole chunk of txt into paragraphs, sentences, and words.